Skip to content

 Using PyTorch on OSPool

 The preferred method of using a software on the the OSPool is to use a container.
-The guide shows two ways of running PyTorch on the OSPool.
-Firstly, downloading our desired version of PyTorch images from dockerhub.
-Secondly, how to use an already created singularity container of PyTorch to submit a HTCondor job on OSPool.
+The guide shows how to run PyTorch by downloading our desired version of PyTorch images from DockerHub.

 Pulling an Image from Docker